-You can reduce your car insurance rates right now by making necessary adjustments while staying at home and driving less frequently.
+You can reduce your rates right now by making a few changes while staying at home and driving less.

-Reduced driving during COVID-19 prompted many insurance companies to issue refunds and discounts because the time normally spent commuting is now being spent at home, off the roads.
+Post lockdowns and stay at home orders, many insurance companies offered refunds and discounts.
 These refunds may not be the only discounts you’re entitled to.
-There are other ways to save money on your car insurance beyond the coronavirus credits the insurers have already paid out.
+There are other ways to save money on your car insurance beyond the credits that insurers have already paid out.

-If you’re wondering what to say to your insurance company to get a better price on your car insurance when working (or staying) at home, start by asking about your policy coverages and discounts: “Hello, I am calling about my car insurance premium.
+Wondering what to say to your insurer to get a better price on your car insurance while working at home?
+Start by asking about your policy coverages and discounts: “Hello, I am calling about my car insurance premium.
 I have been researching insurance prices, and I am looking for ways to reduce my costs.
 Can we go over my policy coverages and discounts to make sure I am getting the best price?”

-If you have stopped driving your car, changed your work situation, or drastically reduced your time on the road, try saying: “I usually drive X amount of miles to work, but I am working from home now, and it has been several months.
-Can you reduce my annual mileage/make a change on my policy to pleasure-only use, since I no longer commute?”
+If you have stopped driving your car, changed your work situation, or reduced your time on the road, try saying: “I usually drive X amount of miles to work, but I am working from home now, and it has been several months.
+Can you reduce my annual mileage or make a change on my policy to pleasure-only use, since I no longer commute?”

 Other questions and statements to ask your insurer include: